 Honestly, I find the etiquette “honeymoon destination” a bit exclusive (annoying as well) and, even though I agree that any functional couple would definitely enjoy their time in Santorini, I don`t see why singles or groups of non-coupled people wouldn’t.

-I heard that phrase so many times – “I haven’t been to Santorini, that’s for couples” and, especially, after visiting it myself, I just don’t see the logic.
+I heard that phrase so many times.
+“I haven’t been to Santorini, that’s for couples”.
+Especially, after visiting it myself, I just don’t see the logic.

-There is no reason any single person should miss Santorini and all the incredible things one can do there with or without the partner.
+There is no reason any single person should miss Santorini.
+Many incredible things one can do there with or without the partner.

 In this text we will write about best things to do in Santorini (both romantic and non-romantic) based on our recent (August 2021) experience.

 - Santorini (Thira in Greek) is an island in the southern Aegan Sea and it’s the largest within a small archipelago (other inhabited islands of Santorini are Therasia, Nea Kameni, Palaia Kameni, Aspronisi and Christiana)

 - The whole island of Santorini is a volcanic rock and it’s one of very few places in the world where houses are built on volcanic soil.

 - Santorini is where one of the largest volcanic eruptions in recorded history happen around 160 BCE (known as Minoan eruption).Β This eruption devastated the island and it destroyed the Minoan settlement.